nclark/configutron/README.markdown

 configutron
 ===========

-configutron is a rails gemplugin for simple, application wide settings. there are tons of projects like this; each does it differently, and this is how i like to do it. all the ones I tried seemed too heavy handed. i am publishing this as a convenience for myself to use in projects i work on.
+configutron is a rails gem for simple, application wide settings. there are tons of projects like this; each does it differently, and this is how i like to do it. all the ones I tried seemed too heavy handed. i am publishing this as a convenience for myself to use in projects i work on.

+tested on rails 2.3.5, 2.3.8, and 3.0.0.rc

 usage
 -----

-use the gem in your rails project:
+in non-bundler rails projects:

     Rails::Initializer.run do |config|
 	  config.gem 'configutron'
 	end

+in your Gemfile

+    gem 'configutron'

 you have two options for specifying settings.